 IJmuiden, 4 October 2017

-A new shallow-draft anchor-handling tug supply (AHTS) vessel designed by Offshore Ship Designers (OSD) has been delivered to Russian inland waterways operator and offshore logistics service provider, Ark Shipping.
+A new shallow-draft anchor-handling tug supply (AHTS) vessel designed by Offshore Ship Designers (OSD-IMT) has been delivered to Russian inland waterways operator and offshore logistics service provider, Ark Shipping.

 Antarctic’s large breadth forms a stable platform for stand-by rescue, supply and anchor-handling operations under extreme conditions.
 The vessel can supply and load different cargoes such as cement, liquid mud, fuel oil, fresh water and black water.
 The minimum draft in a light operating condition of approximately 2.5 m facilitates access to the shallower parts of the Caspian Sea.